GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_Purpose.rst

 ----------------

-This document provides basic user information on the design and primary interfaces of teh "astrodata" software, a python package which is part of the Gemini Data Processing Suite currently being deployed at Gemini.
-This system includes the AstroData data handling class for MEFs, as well as the the Astrodata "Recipe System" which provides automation features.
-Each respectively abstracts the datasets and the dataset transformation processes.
-The infrastructural software that supports these features is located in an the "astrodata" package proper.
-Information, including code, used for specific types of datasets is implemented by a configuration package which is not meant to be imported.
+This document provides basic user information on the design and primary interfaces of the astrodata software, a python package which is part of the Gemini Data Processing Suite currently being deployed at Gemini.
+The astrodata package includes the AstroData data handling class for MEFs as well as the the Astrodata "Recipe System" which provides automation features.
+AstroData abstracts datasets, and the Recipe System abstracts transformation processes.
+The infrastructural software that supports these features is located in an the "astrodata" package itself, while type-specific information, including code, used for recognizing, data mining, or processing specific types of datasets is implemented in a configuration package astrodata discovers.
 Gemini's configuration package is "astrodata_Gemini" and depends on a library of code presented as a stand alone python package, "gempy".

 The term "astrodata" in this document can refer to three somewhat distinct aspects of the system.
 There is "AstroData" the class, which